-5.)
-My protocol is a two injection procedure.
+4.)
+My protocol is a two-injection procedure.
 Sedation is provided via injection, and the state of unconsciousness is reached in 5-15 minutes.
 I may ask you to gently hold your pet’s head or offer a food bowl distraction while the sedative is administered.
 Your pet will be resting comfortably, possibly snoring, possibly tongue out, and probably eyes open.
 The more relaxed of a sleep position they are in, the deeper they sleep.
 Stay with your pet once the sedative is given.
 Speak softly and comfort your pet.
-I will retreat to my car to give you time to be with your pet and family.
+I will retreat to another room or sit quietly nearby while we wait for the sedative to take its effect.
 When I return, I’ll shave a spot by the rear leg and place an intravenous catheter.
 Your pet will not feel the placement.
 The second medication will stop your pets’ breathing within 1-2 minutes and heartbeat with 3-5 minutes.
-I will step back after administering to give you privacy to say goodbye.
-When I return, I will check your pets’ heart with my stethoscope.
+When I return, I will check your pet’s heart with my stethoscope.

-8.)
+6.)
 If you are planning on a home burial, I will depart.
-Good to know zoning restrictions in your town.
+Good to know the zoning restrictions in your town.
 Legal requirements are a hole depth minimum of 3 feet (4 feet or deeper is better).

-10.)
+8.)
 It is best to address finances and payments prior to my arrival or prior to starting the procedure.
 Ask for a quote in advance.
-Fees are based on travel distance, pets’ weight, and timing of appointment (scheduled, vs. same-day request vs. after hours or emergency).
-Check, cash, or Venmo is preferred.
+Fees are based on travel distance, pets’ weight, and timing of appointment (scheduled, vs. same-day request vs. after-hours or emergency).
+Check, cash, Venmo, and credit cards are accepted.
+The credit card company charges a 4% service charge on transactions.
+I do not accept care credit.
 Payment is expected at the time of service.
 Let’s get the business end handled first so we can focus on your pet.

-11.)
+9.)
 I would be grateful if cars can be moved prior to my arrival to make for easy entry and exit, especially during the cold weather months.
-Please shovel a path and de-ice driveway/pathway if needed.
+Please shovel a path and de-ice the driveway/pathway if needed.
 Let’s work together to make this a smooth process.

 No question should go unanswered.
 It’s an honor to be asked to assist.
 Namaste.